microsoft/aed-blockchain-learn-content/ethereum-networks/includes/2-public-networks.md

 :::image type="content" source="media\etherscan.png" alt-text="Screenshot showing the homepage of Etherscan":::

-## Ethereum Testnets, Faucets and Deployment
+## Ethereum testnets

-Deploying directly to mainnet is not recommended and very high risk.
 There are four public testnets, each with a different deployment method and process.
 They are used to stage and test applications in a live public environment prior to deploying to the mainnet.

-Testnets either use [Proof of Work (PoW)](https://www.investopedia.com/terms/p/proof-work.asp?azure-portal=true) or [Proof of Authority (PoA)](https://academy.binance.com/en/articles/proof-of-authority-explained/?azure-portal=true) consensus protocols to determine how new blocks of transactions are added to the network.
-With PoW, miners must solve a cryptographic puzzle in order to mine a new block and decide which transactions are part of that.
-With PoA, block validators get tto decide which transactions become part of a block by verifying their identity.
+Testnets use either  [Proof of Work (PoW)](https://www.investopedia.com/terms/p/proof-work.asp?azure-portal=true) or [Proof of Authority (PoA)](https://academy.binance.com/en/articles/proof-of-authority-explained/?azure-portal=true) consensus protocols to determine how new blocks of transactions are added to the network.
+A quick overview of each protocol:

- Most testnets require that test ether that is accessed from what are called *faucets*.
+- **PoW**: A mining rig solves a cryptographic hashing problem in order to mine a new block and decide which transactions are part of that block.
+- **PoA**: Block validators verify their identity on a network in order to decide which transactions become part of the next block in the chain.

+ And testnets require **test ether** that is free and can be accessed from what are called *faucets*.
+You provide faucets with an account address to receive a certain amount of test ether.
+This has become the primary way to acquire test ether for a specific testnet.
+The community manages these public test networks for the benefit of developers and testing.
 Using a faucet protects the testnet from spam attacks since the ether is controlled by trusted parties.
-This has become the primary way to acquire ether for a specific testnet.
-The community manages these public test networks for the benefit of developers and testing.

 ## Testnet Comparison